ionic-team/stencil-site/src/docs-md/guides/router.md

 ## Installing

 In your project directory, run `npm install @stencil/router --save`.
-Then add `import '@stencil/router'` to your root component (normally the `my-app` component if your are using one of the starters).
+Then add `import '@stencil/router'` to your root component (normally the `my-app` component if you are using one of the starters).

 ## Included components